 Understanding how your content carries serious weight for your SEO is a great way to ensure you’ve got solid foundations for an optimized website.
-In this blog, we’ll be reviewing 5 SEO Content writing “dos”, as well as, 5 Content writing “don’ts” for creating great web copy.
+In this blog, we’ll be reviewing 5 SEO Content writing “dos” for creating great web copy.

 Writing content that is accessible, scannable by Google bots, and valuable to the site user takes a bit of nuance.
 Having key points to follow while writing or reviewing content will help keep your website relevant and ranking.